-Preferring grassy open spaces with natural perches for hunting insects, they are territorial about their space and housing.
-Best to place one bluebird house in front, and one in back so they're not in direct view of each other.
+Preferring grassy open spaces with natural perches for hunting insects, blues are extremely territorial about their space and houses.
+Best to place one bluebird house in front, of your property and one in back so they're not in direct view of each other.

-Leaf misters are also attractive to bluebirds in warm weather.
-During extreme heat, parents will leaf bathe in the mist- transporting water on their feathers back to the nest to cool off babies.
-They'll tough-out winter in many parts of the US, especially if a heated bird bath and supplemental food sources are consistent!
+Leaf misters are also attractive to bluebirds in warmer months.
+During extreme heat parents will leaf bathe in the mist- transporting water on their feathers back to the nest to cool off babies.
+Bluebirds are known to tough-out winter in many parts of the US, especially if a heated bird bath and supplemental food sources are consistent!